Cathalus/CG2015-OpenGL_Engine/README.md

 OpenGL Engine for the Computer Graphics Course's end project

 This is a small OpenGL Demo created by David Ihle and me (Raymond Walter) within the scope of 2015s Computer Grahpics course at the University of Ulm.
-The following reandering techniques were implemented and can be seen in the project "FinalDemo":
+The following rendering techniques were implemented and can be seen in the project "FinalDemo":
 - Render to Texture
 - Normal Mapping
 - Skyboxes